Infection spread for the frog model on trees: Proofs of the main results

-We now take a union bound over all $d^k$ choices of $v_{k-1}$ at level~$k$, showing that there is an unvisited level~$k$ vertex at time $Ck$ with probability at most $d^{-2k}$.
-By \thref{cor:time.change}, it holds with probability $1-d^{-2k}$ that all vertices visited in our process by time $Ck$ are also visited in the usual frog model on $\TT_d$ within time $C'k$, for a large enough choice of $C'$ depending on $d$.
+We now take a union bound over all $d^{k}$ choices of $v_{k-1}$ at level~$k$, showing that there is an unvisited level~$k$ vertex at time $Ck$ with probability at most $d^{-2k}$.
+By Proposition~$ \ref{cor:time.change}$, it holds with probability $1-d^{-2k}$ that all vertices visited in our process by time $Ck$ are also visited in the usual frog model on $\TT _{d}$ within time $C'k$, for a large enough choice of $C'$ depending on $d$.
 Thus,

 Setting $k=\ceil{t/C'}$ completes the proof. \end{proof}